ratatui/ratatui/examples/README.md

 cargo run -p example-name
 ```

+> [!NOTE]
-This folder might use unreleased code.
+> This folder might use unreleased code.
 Consider viewing the examples in the `latest` branch instead
-of the `main` branch for code which is guaranteed to work with the released ratatui version.
+> of the `main` branch for code which is guaranteed to work with the released Ratatui version.

 > [!WARNING]
 >